KhronosGroup/SPIRV-Tools/readme.md

 ## CHANGES (for tools hackers)

+* Fixes decorations:
+  * Names: SaturatedConversion, FuncParamAttr NoCapture
+  * Values: Fixes values for some decorations: BuiltIn LocalInvocationId, and BuiltIn SubgroupId
+  * All handling of FPFastMathMode masks.

 2015-09-09
 * Avoid confusion about ownership of storage:
   * `spv_binary` is only used for output of the assembler, and should